 But that’s not all.
 Many changes, including loss of gray and white matter, had reversed themselves by the time the participants had reached menopause or postmenopause.

 So, the science is in.
-Yes, menopause can negatively impact our brains and lead to memory loss.
+Yes, menopause can negatively impact our brains and lead to loss of memory.
 But thankfully, the effects appear to be temporary.

 What Can I Do to Reduce Memory Loss During Perimenopause?